wxt-dev/wxt/docs/guide/essentials/favicons.md

 }
 ```

-When `favicon` is in `permissions`, WXT automatically augments `browser.runtime.getURL` so that any `` `/_favicon/${string}` `` path type-checks — you no longer need a `@ts-expect-error`.

 ::: warning Chromium only
 The favicon API is only available on Chromium-based browsers.
-Firefox has no equivalent, so the type augmentation is skipped when building for Firefox, and `/_favicon/` URLs will not resolve at runtime there.
+Firefox has no equivalent, so `/_favicon/` URLs will not resolve at runtime there.
 If your extension supports both browsers, gate favicon usage behind `import.meta.env.CHROME` (or similar) and declare the permission per-browser.
 :::

 ## Usage from a content script